diekotto/marotodiego-portfolio/README.md

 3. Content Structure:
    - Each section is a separate component
-   - Data structures are defined with TypeScript interfaces
    - Easy to add or remove sections as needed

 ## 🔍 Component Overview